rossant/ipymd/README.md

 Pros:

-* Simple ASCII format to write code and text
+* Simple ASCII/Unicode format to write code and text
 * Can easily edit in a text editor
 * Can easily edit on GitHub's web interface
 * Git-friendly